BSc Nursing Studies (Top-up)

 PROMOTING EXCELLENCE IN OLDER PEOPLES’ HEALTH

 This module will help you explore the theories of ageing from a physical, psychological, social and cultural aspect.
-Older people and health care will be contextualised from a local and world-wide perspective and include exploration of the value of nursing theories when assessing, planning and evaluating nursing care.
+Older people and health care will be contextualised from a local and worldwide perspective and include exploration of the value of nursing theories when assessing, planning, implementing and evaluating nursing care.

-The module will utilise a strengths based approach to working with cohorts of older people to maximise independence and promote self-care.
+The module will utilise a strengths-based approach to working with older people to maximise independence and promote self-care.
+You will have the opportunity to explore contemporary practice by using case examples and vignettes to embed and apply theories and concepts relating to older peoples care.

 HEALTHY LIVES